CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 ## Step 5: Denoising and QC filtering

-BLURB ABOUT OTU AND denoising.
-One method for denoising is to use DADA2.
-You can learn more about this method by checking out the Nature Methods paper, and the online methods section for more indepth (but still very readable) description of the statistical methods [here]()
+The methods for processing and analysis of 16S marker gene sequencing data continue to improve.
+One recent and major improvement was the introduction of two methods, Dada2](https://www.nature.com/articles/nmeth.3869) and [Deblur](http://msystems.asm.org/content/2/2/e00191-16), both of which significantly advance quality control measures by 'denosing' your sequences in order to better discriminate between true sequence diversity and sequencing errors.
+Be sure to check out the [Dada2 online methods section](http://CHMI-sops.github.io/papers/dada2_methods.pdf) for a more indepth (but still very readable) description of the underlying statistical method.
+These methods have pushed the field from 97% OTU to 100% OTU, frequently called sub-OTUs or amplicon sequence variants (ASVs).

 {% include important.html content="DADA2 denoising will join paired reads for you.
 Do not join your reads prior to running DADA2, since the program has a model for the basewise error of illumina reads, and joining reads would violate the expectations of that model.
 If you're working with single-end data, you would use 'denoise-single' in the code below." %}